open-telemetry/opentelemetry-cpp/README.md

 ## QuickStart
-The `examples/simple` directory contains a minimal program demonstrating how to instrument a small library using a simple `processor` and console `exporter`, along with minimal build files - CMake and Bazel.
+The `examples/simple` directory contains a minimal program demonstrating how to instrument a small library using a simple `processor` and console `exporter`, along with build files for CMake and Bazel.

 ## Contributing